afrank84/frankndok/docs/intro.md

 In all things, I place my trust in God, seeking to walk faithfully until the day I see Him face to face.

-# Career Choices
+### Career & Professional Trade

+I work in the world of technology, dealing with things so technical that even seasoned professionals sometimes zone out when I talk about them.
+My career began in web design, advertising, and marketing before transitioning into DevOps, where I now focus heavily on automation, scripting, and infrastructure management.

+More recently, I’ve been pulled into security to meet certain needs at work.
+Since networking and security aren’t my strongest areas, I’ve decided to fully immerse myself in that field throughout 2025, sharpening my skills and expanding my expertise.

 I do not believe in strict specialization.
 Instead, I have acquired a diverse and unique set of skills over my lifetime, equipping me for whatever challenges arise.
-From infantry combat to stocks, to building a house, to learning languages, or playing instruments, each experience has broadened my abilities and strengthened my adaptability.
+From infantry combat to stock trading, building a house to learning languages, playing instruments to problem-solving in tech, each experience has broadened my abilities and strengthened my adaptability.

 In every scenario, I strive to be prepared “for such a time as this” (Esther 4:14), knowing that nothing in my journey has been wasted, but rather shaped for a greater purpose.